GL-algebras in positive characteristic I: the exterior algebra: Basic results on R -modules

 Now, every finitely generated $R$-module is a subquotient of direct sums of $P_n = R\otimes \bV^{\otimes n}$.
 So it suffices to show that $T(P_n)$ has finite length.
-By Lemma~\ref{lem:uniformboundonwedge} and the discussion in the previous paragpraph, the length of $T(P_n)$ is atmost $F(n)$, as required. \end{proof}
+By Lemma~\ref{lem:uniformboundonwedge} and the discussion in the previous {paragraph}, the length of $T(P_n)$ is {at most} $F(n)$, as required. \end{proof}